Nutella Waffles

 Instructions

-- Melt the butter in a small pot.3 tablespoons unsalted butter, melted
+- Melt the butter in a small pot.3 tablespoons (43 grams) unsalted butter

-- In a small bowl, combine the dry ingredients (flour, sugar, baking powder, baking soda, salt).1 ¼ cups (156 grams or 5.5 ounces) bleached all-purpose flour, 2 tablespoons light brown sugar, packed, 1 tablespoon baking powder, ¼ teaspoon baking soda, 1 pinch salt
+- In a small bowl, combine the dry ingredients.1¾ cups (219 grams) all-purpose flour, 2 tablespoons (32 grams) light brown sugar, 1 tablespoon baking powder, ¼ teaspoon baking soda, 1 pinch salt

-- In a mixer bowl, combine the Nutella and eggs by hand.
-Or use a hand mixer at low speed until smooth (see note for variation involving separating eggs to create a lighter waffle).½ cup Nutella or other chocolate hazelnut spread, 2 eggs
+- In a large bowl, combine the Nutella and eggs by hand.
+Or use a hand mixer at low speed until smooth.½ cup (148 grams) Nutella, 2 eggs

-- Add the buttermilk and melted butter and mix until combined.3 tablespoons unsalted butter, melted, 1 ¼ cup (300 milliliters or 10.5 ounces) shaken buttermilk
+- Add the buttermilk and melted butter and mix until combined.3 tablespoons (43 grams) unsalted butter, 1¼ cup (300 milliliters or 10.5 ounces) buttermilk

 - Add the dry ingredients and mix until just combined.
 Do not overmix.